evanvliet/vw/INDEX.md

 ###### [base/pass.sh](base/pass.sh)
 Do `getpass google` to get your google password.
 Prints matching lines from a password list and copies the last word into the clipboard.
+Does not print the last word, presumably the password, as a security precaution.
 Use `getpass -e` to edit the password list.
 Example:

     www.google.com myname mypassword
     icpu626 root 789sdf987